hellerve/blog/wip/Lets_Write_A_Hashmap_in_Carp.md

 for a tutorial-style blog post!

-The feature I’m talking about is generic types for structs, and in this blog post, we’ll be building a simple [hash map](https://github.com/hellerve/hashmap).
+The feature I’m talking about is generic types for structs, and in this blog post we’ll be building a simple [hash map](https://github.com/hellerve/hashmap).
 Hash maps are fun to write, and easy to implement inefficiently, and today we’re going to do just that!